cloudflare/pingora/docs/user_guide/phase.md

 ### `upstream_response_filter()/upstream_response_body_filter()`
 This phase is triggered after an upstream response header/body is received.

-This phase is to modify response headers (or body) before sending to downstream.
+This phase is to modify or process response headers (or body) before sending to downstream.
 Note that this phase is called _prior_ to HTTP caching and therefore any changes made here will affect the response stored in the HTTP cache.

 ### `response_filter()/response_body_filter()/response_trailer_filter()`
 This phase is triggered after a response header/body/trailer is ready to send to downstream.